rdkcentral/rdkservices/docs/api/HdmiInputPlugin.md

 <a name="getHDMISPD"></a>
 ## *getHDMISPD*

-(Version 2) Returns the Source Data Product Descriptor (SPD) infoFrame packet information for the specified HDMI Input device.
+Returns the Source Data Product Descriptor (SPD) infoFrame packet information for the specified HDMI Input device.
 The SPD infoFrame packet includes vendor name, product description, and source information.

 ### Events